tvanantwerp/tomvanantwerp.com/packages/astro/src/content/technical-writing/all-about-passwords.md

 With a password manager, every password you have can be random and unique.
 Each one can look something like `#q$5742!mpX*8a6HR` or `NFAVL^CJ#vDLi1m` or `Vpo8$r0d$3HzkCm` or `v!Vua3GZX0pnPdnVD` because the manager remembers it for you.
 A data breach on one site doesn't make your other logins vulnerable.

 As for what password manager to use, you've got several options.
 [KeePass](https://keepass.info/) is a good choice if you want to keep your encrypted vault as a local file.
-If you're comfortable with a hosted service, you've got lots of options: [1Password](https://1password.com/), [LastPass](https://www.lastpass.com/), [Dashlane](https://www.dashlane.com/), and probably others I don't know about yet.
-I also hear rave reviews of [BitWarden](https://bitwarden.com/) from the folks at [r/sysadmin](https://bitwarden.com/help/article/forgot-master-password/).
+If you're comfortable with a hosted service, you've got lots of options: [BitWarden](https://bitwarden.com/), [1Password](https://1password.com/), [Dashlane](https://www.dashlane.com/), and probably others I don't know about yet.
+They each have pros and cons, but they're mostly the same and all better than nothing.[^1]

 ## Strong Passwords